AndrewKeYanzhe/frametime-analyser/README.md

 1. Clone this repo
 2. Open `Frametime Analyser.py` in a text editor and set `file_path` to the location of your video
 3. Run `Frametime Analyser.py`

+## Limitations

+* Frametime Analyser assumes the input video is encoded at a constant frame rate of 60 FPS, with dropped frames encoded as duplicate frames
+* Frametime Analyser does not account for screen tearing in the game recording.
+V-Sync should be enabled when recording the footage.